JungFelipe/JungFelipe/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I'm Felipe, an IT enthusiast, dedicated student of
+* Hardware
+* Networks
+* Programming
+* Cyber ​​Security
+* Data Science
-I'm Felipe, an IT enthusiast, dedicated student of Hardware, Networks, Programming, Cyber ​​Security and Data Science - as well as other related areas, such as AI and quantum computing.
+* as well as other related areas, such as AI and quantum computing.